qitianshi/cpp-computing2020/README.md

 ## Getting started
 This isn't prepackaged software, it's a collection of individual files; there aren't any installers or packages.
 Download or copy files or snippets and run it in your own projects.

-Every assignment folder includes a problem description, a data file, and source code — you'll need all three to run it.
+Assignment folders typically include a problem description, a data file, and source code — you'll need all three to run it.
 Remember to set up your IDE or compiler to read from file by choosing a custom working directory.
 Check the specific instructions for your editor.

 ## Contributing
 You're welcome to contribute to this project!